john-carroll-sw/az-ai-kickstarter/README.md

    - **Speaker Selection Strategy** (Green Box):
      - This component determines which agent (WRITER or CRITIC) "speaks" next.
-     - It ensures productive collaboration by regulating the flow of interaction between the agents and preventing redundant actions.
+     - It ensures productive collaboration by regulating the flow of interac    cd src/frontend uv sync uv run streamlit app.pytion between the agents and preventing redundant actions.
    - **WRITER Agent**: provides the initial proposal and the subsequent revisions following the direction from critic.
    - **CRITIC Agent**: evaluates the text and provides constructive feedback to drive readibility and popularity of the post.
 Provides scoring across a number of categories and a final score.
    - **Chat Termination Strategy** (Red Box):